storybookjs/babel-plugin-react-docgen/README.md

 ## Compile Performance

-Now, we parse your code with `react-docgen` to get these info.
-But we only do it for files which has a React component.
+We parse your code with `react-docgen` to get this info, but we only do it for files which contain a React component.

-Yes, this will add some overhead to your project.
-But once you turned on [babel cache directory](http://stackoverflow.com/a/30384710) this won't be a big issue.
+There will be some overhead to your project, but you can leverage [babel's cache directory](http://stackoverflow.com/a/30384710) to avoid this a huge performance hit.

 ## Output Size